 This MOU is not intended to affect the Trust's classification as a consolidation entity in the Railroad Retirement Board (RRB) General Purpose Federal Financial Report (GPFFR), as such term is defined in Statement of Federal Financial Accounting Standards 47, Reporting Entity (SFFAS 47).
 Classification of the Trust as a consolidation entity in the U.S. government's financial statements, as defined in SFFAS 47, is solely the determination of the Secretary of the Department of the Treasury and Director of the Office of Management and Budget, the parties responsible for the preparation of the government's financial statements.
 Notwithstanding this MOU, NRRIT has not independently determined that this is the appropriate classification for the Trust for purposes of SFFAS 47.
 Thus, this MOU is not indicative of NRRIT agreement with this classification.
-Rather, NRRIT enters into this MOU merely to facilitate GAO to obtain audit evidence to support NRRIT balances and disclosures included in the U.S. government's financial statements.
-Neither the classification of the Trust as a consolidation entity in the U.S. government's financial statements.
-Neither the classification of the Trust as a consolidation entity in the U.S. government's financial statements.
-Neither the classification of the Trust as a consolidation entity in the U.S. government's financial statements.
-Neither the classification of the Trust as a consolidation entity in the U.S. government's financial statements.
+Rather, NRRIT enters into this MOU merely to facilitate GAO to obtain audit evidence to support NRRIT balances and disclosures included in the U.S. government's financial statements for the purpose of GAO's audits of the U.S. government's financial statements.
+Neither the classification of the Trust as a consolidation entity in the U.S. government's financial statements, nor anything in this MOU, should be construed to require any changes to the existing reporting practices between NRRIT and the RRB in support of NRRIT net assets.